DocMinus/bengal-ai-classifier/README.md

 ## How to run

-This is mainly intended to be run as a binder app.
+This is mainly intended to be run as a binder app by clicking on above "BinderOrg" icon.
-You could also download the repo and run the Jupyter Notebook in your environment direclty (though I suggest you use a fresh Anaconda environmnet and installing the fastai package, see requirements.txt) or you can simply click on the "launch-binder" icon.
+You could also download the repo and run the Jupyter Notebook in a Conda environment (see requirements.txt).
-This can also be done manually, by going to [MyBinder.org](https://mybinder.org) and fill out the form:
+Yet another otion would be manually by going to [MyBinder.org](https://mybinder.org) and fill out the form:

 Enter the following:<br>
 Github: https://github.com/DocMinus/bengal-ai-classifier <br>